Jinx (DC Comics): Fictional character biography

-Jinx is an Indian elemental sorceress whose powers include the ability to command elements such as air, the manipulation of magical energy that she can manifest as offensive force bolts and green flame, the ability to dissolve matter, and creation of ground tremors.
-Jinx is bald and slender.
-She traditionally wears only a white two-piece loincloth bikini with golden jewelry, and she is always barefoot due to the fact that she must be in contact with the ground to use her nature element abilities.
+Jinx, an elemental sorceress from India, trains in magic as an acolyte within a priesthood temple.
+Demonstrating exceptional skill and proficiency, she surpasses her peers in magical abilities.
+After believing herself to have acquired all she could from her master, Jinx kills him and her fellow acolytes.
+Due to her actions, she becomes a wanted criminal in India.

-She first encountered the Fearsome Five when that group attacked Tri-State prison where she was incarcerated at the request of Indian authorities.
-The Five are defeated by the Teen Titans, but Jinx and Neutron decided to join the Fearsome Five.
-Jinx remained with the group even after Neutron subsequently left it, but after their next appearance in The Adventures of Superman #430 (July 1987), in which they fought Superman alongside new members Deuce and Charger, the group disbanded, and Jinx was incarcerated in the metahuman prison on Alcatraz, along with her teammates Mammoth and Gizmo.
+Jinx first encounters the Fearsome Five when they attack the Tri-State prison where she is incarcerated.
+The Five are defeated by the Teen Titans, but Jinx and Neutron decide to join the Fearsome Five.
+Jinx remains with the group even after Neutron leaves, but after their next appearance in The Adventures of Superman #430 (July 1987), in which they fight Superman alongside new members Deuce and Charger, the group disbands.
+Jinx is incarcerated in Alcatraz along with Mammoth and Gizmo.

-Jinx was part of Circe's army of female supervillains that was defeated by Wonder Woman and Earth's other superheroines.
-Shortly thereafter, Jinx was recruited by Queen Clea into the re-formed all-female crime organization Villainy Inc. Together with Cyborgirl, Doctor Poison, Giganta, and Trinity, Jinx assists Clea in conquering the other-dimensional land of Skartaris.
-The plan, however, is commandeered by Trinity.
-The team has not appeared since.
+Jinx is part of Circe's army of female supervillains who are defeated by Wonder Woman and Earth's other superheroines.
+Shortly thereafter, Queen Clea recruits Jinx into the organization Villainy Inc. With Cyborgirl, Doctor Poison, Giganta, and Trinity, Jinx assists Clea in conquering the dimension of Skartaris.